sparc-coop/kodekit/.github/ISSUE_TEMPLATE/new_feature.md

 ---
 name: New Feature
-about: Create a feature
+about: Submit a description for the new feature
 title: "[FEATURE]"
-labels: 'feature'
+labels: 'enhancement'
 assignees: ''

 ---